originalnicodr/originalnicodr/README.md

 Currently a computer science student working as a software engineer.

-I like to work on interesting problems, as well as create stuff that I (and hopefully others) find useful.
+I like to work on interesting problems, as well as create stuff that I (and hopefully others) find helpful.
 I love to find unresolved needs and create projects around them.

 I really enjoy working in environments that encourage learning, code quality, and personal growth.

-My interests varies from machine learning and math to graphic design, modding and the gaming industry as a whole.
+My interests vary from machine learning and math to graphic design, modding and the gaming industry as a whole.

 Long live the open source!